JetBrains/JetBrainsRuntime/README.md

 coverage of all the details.

 > **_TIP:_**  To get a preliminary report of what's missing, run `./configure` and check its output.
-> It would usually have a meaningful advice on how to solve the problem.
+> It would usually have meaningful advice on how to solve the problem.

 ### Linux (Docker)
 Create a container: